rob-blackbourn/asyncio-upgradeable-streams/README.md

    with "PONG".

 3. Next the client sends "STARTTLS" to instruct the server to upgrade the connection to TLS.
-The client then calls the `upgrade` method on the `writer` to negotiate the secure connection.
+The client then calls the `start_tls` method on the `writer` to negotiate the secure connection.
 The method returns a new `reader` and `writer`.

 4. Using the new writer the client sends "PING" to the server, this time over the encrypted stream.
 The server should respond with "PONG".

 5. Finally the client sends "QUIT" to the server and closes the connection.